lucasbindelli/Hydrokinetic-energy-potential-in-Argentine-estuaries-with-high-tidal-ranges/README.md

 Run Delft3D models following the established order.
 For advancing into a Rank "i+1", it is necessary to Nest the Rank "i+1" into Rank "i" model, generating boundary conditions.
 Modelling scheme should be: Run Rank 0 -> Nest Rank 1 -> Run Rank 1 -> etc.

 Once all models have been run, go to the Post-Processing tab and execute the python codes, also in the established order.
-For this, Python 3 is needed.
-Necesarry libraries for each code are described within the first lines of each code.
+For this, Python 3 is needed and all the libraries used are described within the first lines of each code.

+Note: Paths for python codes should be adjusted.

 End of Readme File.